Ingredients

 In a large bowl, combine water, fresh yeast, and sugar/honey (if using).
 Stir to dissolve.

-Add bread flour and mix until no dry flour remains.
-Let rest for 5–10 minutes.
+Add bread flour and mix until almost no dry flour remains.

 Bulk fermentation